AWS IoT SiteWise FAQs

 Q: How do I setup SiteWise Monitor?

-A: To create a web application, an Administrator user will login to the AWS Management Console and then open the AWS IoT SiteWise console.
+To create a web application, an Administrator user will login to the AWS Management Console and then open the AWS IoT SiteWise console.
 They will then navigate to the Getting Started page under the AWS IoT SiteWise Monitor menu.
-The Getting Started page guides the Administrator through a simple step-by-step workflow to 1/ create a web portal, 2/ configure an active directory for SSO login, 3/ select users as administrators of the web portal and 4/ add users that will have access to the web portal.
+The Getting Started page guides the Administrator through a simple step-by-step workflow to 1/ create a web portal, 2/ configure an active directory for single sign-on login, 3/ select users as administrators of the web portal and 4/ add users that will have access to the web portal.

 Q: How is operational data secured within SiteWise Monitor?